onap/vnfrqts-requirements/docs/Chapter7.rst

 **Resource Description**

-* R-77707 The VNF Vendor **MUST** include a Manifest File that contains a list of all the components in the VNF package.
+* R-77707 The VNF provide **MUST** include a Manifest File that contains a list of all the components in the VNF package.
-* R-66070 The VNF Package **MUST** include VNF Identification Data to uniquely identify the resource for a given Vendor.
-The identification data must include: an identifier for the VNF, the name of the VNF as was given by the VNF Vendor, VNF description, VNF Vendor, and version.
+* R-66070 The VNF Package **MUST** include VNF Identification Data to uniquely identify the resource for a given VNF provider.
+The identification data must include: an identifier for the VNF, the name of the VNF as was given by the VNF provider, VNF description, VNF provider, and version.
 * R-69565 The VNF Package **MUST** include documentation describing VNF Management APIs.
 The document must include information and tools for:

  - ONAP to deploy and configure (initially and ongoing) the VNF application(s) (e.g., NETCONF APIs).
 Includes description of configurable parameters for the VNF and whether the parameters can be configured after VNF instantiation.